Surgery on Anosov flows using bi-contact geometry: Anosov flows, projectively Anosov flows and bi-contact structures

 \begin{definition}[Mitsumatsu \cite{Mit}] Let $M$ be a closed manifold and $\phi^t:M \rightarrow M$ a $C^1$ flow on $M$.
 The flow $\phi^t$ is called {\it projectively Anosov} if there is a splitting of the projectified tangent bundle $TM/ \langle X \rangle=\mathcal{E}^u \oplus \mathcal{E}^s$ preserved by $D\phi^t$ and positive constants $A$ and $B$ such that

 Here $\lVert \cdot \rVert$ is induce by a Riemmanian metric on $TM$.
 We call $\mathcal{E}^u$ and $\mathcal{E}^s$ respectively the {\it unstable bundle} and the {\it stable bundle}.

 \end{definition}

 The invariant bundles $\mathcal{E}^u$ and $\mathcal{E}^s$ induce invariant plane fields $E^u$ and $E^s$ on $M$.
 These plane fields are continuous and integrable, but unlike the Anosov case, the integral manifolds may not be unique (see \cite{ElTh}).
 However, when they are smooth they also are uniquely integrable.
 We call these flows {\it regular projectively Anosov} (see \cite{Nod}, \cite{NoTs} and \cite{Asa} for a complete classification).
 The following result gives a geometric characterization of the family of projectively Anosov flows \begin{proposition}[Mitsumatsu \cite{Mit}] Let $X$ be a $C^1$ vector field on $M$.
-Then $X$ is projectively Anosov if and only if it is defined by a bi-contact structure. \end{proposition} \begin{remark} We assume the reader familiar with contact geometry.
-We refer to \cite{Hoz} and \cite{Hoz2} for the basic notions in bi-contact geometry and projectively Anosov flows and for a precise discussion on the regularity of the plane fields, bundles and foliations involved.
-The bi-contact structures in the present work are defined by $C^1$ 1-forms.
-In particular a bi-contact structure $(\xi_-,\xi_+)$ is a pair of transverse plane fields $(\xi_-=\ker \alpha_-,\xi_+=\ker \alpha_+)$ for a pair of $C^1$ 1-forms $(\alpha_-,\alpha_+)$ such that $\alpha_+\wedge d\alpha_+>0$ is a positive $C^0$ volume form.
-Note that the Reeb vector fields $R_{\alpha_-}$ and $R_{\alpha_+}$ are a priori just $C^0$.
-A $C^{\infty}$ vector field $X$ defines a contact Anosov flow if $X$ is Anosov and is the Reeb vector field of a $C^{\infty}$ contact form $\beta$. \end{remark}
+Then $X$ is projectively Anosov if and only if it is defined by a bi-contact structure. \end{proposition}

+\begin{remark} We refer to \cite{Hoz} and \cite{Hoz2} for a more complete overview of the connection between bi-contact geometry, symplectic geometry and projectively Anosov flows and for a precise discussion on the regularity of the plane fields, bundles and foliations involved. \end{remark}